Temple Bar, London: The Gate's present location

 In March 1938 Theobalds Park was sold by Sir Hedworth Meux to Middlesex County Council, but Wren's Temple Bar Gatehouse was excluded from the sale and retained by the Meux trustees in the park.
 In 1984 it was bought by the Temple Bar Trust from the Meux Trust for the sum of £1.
 In December 2001 the city's Court of Common Council resolved to contribute funds for the return of Temple Bar Gate to the city.
 On 13 October 2003 the first stone was dismantled at Theobalds Park and all were placed on 500 pallets for storage.
 In 2004 it was returned to the City of London where it was painstakingly re-erected as an entrance to the Paternoster Square redevelopment immediately north of St Paul's Cathedral, opening to the public on 10 November 2004.
 The total cost of the project was over £3 million, funded mainly by the City of London, with donations from the Temple Bar Trust and several City Livery Companies.

 In September 2022, Temple Bar London, consisting of the gateway and an adjacent building (Paternoster Lodge), was officially reopened by the Duke of Gloucester and the Lord Mayor of London Vincent Keaveny as the home of a livery company, the Worshipful Company of Chartered Architects, providing space for meetings and dining and an education centre funded by the Corporation of London's CIL Neighbourhood fund.

-The top of one of the gates was offered for sale by Dreweatts Auctioneers in a London sale of surplus stock from LASSCO on 15 June 2013.
+The top of one of the gates was offered for sale by Dreweatts Auctioneers in a London sale of surplus stock from the London Architectural Salvage and Supply Co (LASSCO) on 15 June 2013.